 - Make the cake: Preheat the oven to 350 F. Spray three 6-inch round cake pans (or two 8 inch pans) with baking spray and line bottoms with parchment paper.

 - In the bowl of a stand mixer, beat together the eggs, sugar, and vanilla until it has tripled in volume - about 10 minutes.
 The mixture should be thick, creamy and pale.
 Add the lemon zest.

-- Sift the flour and salt (preferably three times) into a separate bowl or a large parchment paper on the counter.
+Sift the flour, baking powder and salt into a separate bowl or a large parchment paper on the counter.
 Stir into stand mixer using a plastic or metal spoon, preferably in batches.

 - Add the melted butter and gently fold it into the cake batter mix.